retest672/VsDave/example_mods/readme.txt

-what are you doing here?
+What are you doing here?
-can't do anything here.
+Can't do anything here.
-so get outta here!
+So get outta here!